 - 1 small garlic clove, chopped finely

 - 1/4 tsp pepper

-Put the cherry tomato halves in a large bowl.
-Add the cucumber, olives, chopped parsley and lemon zest.
+Cut tomatoes and cucumbers into bite-sized pieces and put into a large bowl.
+Slice onion thinly, then cut slices in half; add to bowl.
+Slice olives in half, chop parsley and zest lemon; add to bowl and stir to combine.
 To make the dressing, whisk lemon juice, olive oil, herbs de provence, garlic, salt and pepper.
-Pour over the salad and mix to combine.
+Pour over the salad and mix.
 Fold in the feta and enjoy!

-– If cherry tomatoes aren’t available or are too pricey, just use whatever tomato variety you like.
-Campari, Roma, heirloom, on the vine or grape are all good.
+- II especially enjoy using cherry tomatoes in this recipe.
+But often, they are either not available or too pricey.
+So just use whatever tomato variety you like.
+Campari, Roma, heirloom, on the vine, cherry or grape are all good.
 Heirloom are especially tasty and colorful, which makes the salad even prettier (yes, that’s a ‘thing’).
 If using larger tomatoes, cut them into bite-size pieces.

 - I like to use English cucumbers because they can be peeled or left unpeeled based on your preference and they have small seeds which don’t need to be removed.

 - At the street fair, they used whole black olives but you can cut them in half if you prefer.

 - If you don’t have any herbes de provence, just substitute oregano.

 - I fold the feta in last so it won’t break up too much.

 - For extra flavor and crunch, feel free to add my Garlic Parmesan Croutons to this salad, making it more like Italian Panzanella!